 - Improve patient outcomes through earlier diagnosis

-- Advance innovation in blood cancer through advocacy and clinical trial engagement
+- Advance innovation in blood cancer through advocacy and engagement

-- Equitable and timely access to safe, effective, appropriate multiple myeloma treatment, care and support.
+- Equitable and timely access to safe, effective, appropriate treatment, care and support.

 - Affordable access to medications and high-quality care, regardless of a person’s income or where they live.